 Slavic on the maternal and deep-south redneck on the paternal side, his parents managed money poorly and told stories well.
 Spare, pithy, lasting the duration of a Pall Mall cigarette, the tales were meant to both teach and entertain.
 No one is completely useless.
 They can always serve as a bad example.

-Spirit Falls, is a coming-of-age novel set in the empty hardscrabble borderland between Michigan's Upper Peninsula and northern Wisconsin.
-It is an affecting story of childhood friendship growing into profound love.
+Ледоход is the translation into Russian of the novel, Spirit Falls, a coming-of-age novel set in the late 1950’s on the empty and hardscrabble borderland between Michigan’s Upper Peninsula and northern Wisconsin.
 More info →

 Buy This Book Online